 The pilot study was originally funded through a small grant through the University of Kentucky Center for Clinical and Translational Sciences (NIH CTSA UL1TR000117).
 The KC3T program is currently funded through a collaborative agreement between the Appalachian Regional Healthcare and the University of Kentucky.

 Kitzman, Patrick H.; Hudson, Keisha; Sylvia, Violet; Feltner, Frances; and Lovins, Johnnie, "Care Coordination for Community Transitions for Individuals Post-Stroke Returning to Low-Resource Rural Communities" (2017).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 106.